DevRev-Team-65/Team-65-main/ReAct_experiment/README.md

-# ReAct
+# ReAct (experiment)

-Solution of the problem statement using the ReAct (Reasoning and Acting) prompting technique
+This repository contains the code used to test the ReAct (Reasoning and Action) prompting technique as a potential solution for our problem statement.

+### Usage of this repository -